 Yes.
-All students admitted into the MDM program are eligible for scholarships administered by Great Northern Way Campus.
+All students admitted into the MDM program may be eligible for scholarships.

 For more information, visit Scholarship Opportunities.